Rittenweb/poke-card-scrambler/README.md

 - Resistance (of 9 choices)
 - Retreat Cost (from 0 - 4)

-Only the first two series, Base and Neo (circa 1999-2002), are included, because card layout shifted dramatically after that.
+Only the first two series of the TCG, Base and Neo (circa 1999-2002), are included, because card layout shifted dramatically after that.

 Certain outlier cards like Rocket's Mewtwo (Gym Challenge 14), Elekid (Neo Genesis 22), and Igglybuff (Neo Discovery 40), are also excluded because they do not fit with the template.